clanfear/CSSS508/Lectures/Week8/CSSS508_week8_strings.md

 ====================================================================================
 type: section

-Homework 6 assigned last week is due next week, and peer reviews due the week after.
+Homework 6, Part 2 is due next week, and peer reviews due the week after.

-This term has *11 weeks of class* and I have only written *10 lectures*.
+This term has *10 weeks of class* and I have written *11 lectures*.
 What do we want to cover?

-Ideas:
+1. **Mapping and Geographical Data**
+    + Using `ggmap`, `ggplot2`, and `sf` to produce maps
+    + `tidycensus` for Census data
+2. **Text Mining and Twitter Data**
+    + Accessing and working with social media data
+    + Doing text analysis
+3. **Tidy Model Results and Applied Data Manipulation**

-1. **Tidy Model Output**: Creating regression tables and visualizing output.
+    + Creating regression tables and predicted value plots.
-2. **Advanced / Applied Data Manipulation**: Complex variable creation, data reshaping.
+    + Working example of complex variable creation, data reshaping.

-Any other suggestions?